 For the record: Here’s a partial list of what didn’t make it out of Iraq before the OIF invasion: 1.77 metric tons of enriched uranium, 1,700 gallons of chemical-weapon agents, chemical warheads containing the nerve agent cyclosarin, radioactive materials in powdered form designed for dispersal over population centers, artillery projectiles loaded with binary chemical agents, etc. Assuming Irag had no WMD because only small caches were recovered after Operation Iraqi Freedom began is perilously flawed logic.
 There is substantial evidence that Saddam exported most of his WMD capability to Iran and Syria before OIF – which may, eventually, find its way into a U.S. urban center, should U.S. political, and consequently, military resolve wither.

-Recall if you will, that retired Air Force Lt.
-Gen. James Clapper, former director of the Defense Intelligence Agency, now director of the National Imagery and Mapping Agency, told reporters that U.S. surveillance satellites captured images of vehicle traffic dispersing WMD materiel to urban locations in Iraq and moving large quantities into Syria as well.
+Recall if you will, that in 2003, retired Air Force Lt.
+Gen. James Clapper, former director of the Defense Intelligence Agency, now director of the National Geospatial-Intelligence Agency, confirmed that U.S. surveillance satellites captured images of vehicle traffic dispersing WMD materiel to urban locations in Iraq and moving large quantities into Syria as well.
 “Those below the senior leadership saw what was coming, and I think they went to extraordinary lengths to [dispose, destroy and disperse] the evidence,” said Gen. Clapper.
-“By the time that we got to a lot of these facilities…there wasn't that much there to look at.
+“By the time that we got to a lot of these facilities…there wasn’t that much there to look at.
 There was clearly an effort to disperse, bury and conceal certain equipment prior to inspections.”
 Gen. Clapper added that there is “no question” that people and WMD materiel were moved by truck convoys into Syria.

 This week, amid the rancor about who “lied,” Senator Joseph Lieberman, had this to say about our mission in Iraq: “I strongly supported the war in Iraq.
 I was privileged to be the Democratic cosponsor, with the Senator from Virginia, of the authorizing resolution, which received overwhelming bipartisan support.
 As I follow the debates about prewar intelligence, I have no regrets about having sponsored and supported that resolution because of all the other reasons we had in our national security interest to remove Saddam Hussein from power – a brutal, murdering dictator, an aggressive invader of his neighbors, a supporter of terrorism, a hater of the United States of America.
 He was, for us, a ticking time bomb that, if we did not remove him, I am convinced would have blown up, metaphorically speaking, in America’s face. … The questions raised about prewar intelligence are not irrelevant, they are not unimportant, but they are nowhere near as important and relevant as how we successfully complete our mission in Iraq and protect the 150,000 men and women in uniform who are fighting for us there.”